“I'll print out a few copies of that for people to refer to.”

 - the manual

-There's also a different meaning of "refer to", which is to talk about something.
+The other meaning of "refer to" is to talk about something.
 Here's an example: Your friend starts telling a story about another friend of his.
 He doesn't say the name of this friend, but you think you know the person that he's talking about.
 You can say:

 "A few" is a number that's not specific, but it usually means somewhere between 3-10.
 It's a little less formal than "several" and also sounds like a slightly lower number.
 Here are some examples: